viur-framework/viur-docs/source/basics.rst

 vi/             Contains the Vi.

-                This folder is *not* created by the setup utility, but exists if the Vi was downloaded and installed from `<http://viur.is>`_, or a demo project is used.

                 Vi is an HTML5-based administration interface to access the ViUR system's modules and its data.
 The Vi is some kind of backend for ViUR, but it could also be the front-end of the application - this all depends on what the ViUR system implements in its particular application.
 =============   =================================================================================